 - Smoke detectors

-Dangerous goods and other items other than those listed above will not be accepted.
-You can drop those for free at one of the household chemical and e-waste drop off events in St Peters or at a Chemical CleanOut event in another Council area that permits residents from every local government area.
+Chemicals other than listed above will not be accepted.
+You can drop those for free at our Household Chemical and E-waste Events in St Peters or at a Chemical CleanOut event in another Council area that permits residents from every local government area.

 What will happen to the problem waste?